vikramkashyap/moldl/README.md

 *Full API documentation coming soon!*

+Notes:
+	* When loading molecules from PubChem, any molecule without a 3D structure record in rejected.
+This will be changed soon to allow for 2D molecules.
+	* Support for MOL and SDF formats is limited.
+Only atom elements, atom positions, bond atoms, and bond orders are recorded.
+Other information fields are filled with zeros.

 # Installation

 Currently, in order to use `moldl` you must download "moldl.py" from [https://raw.githubusercontent.com/vikramkashyap/moldl/master/moldl.py](https://raw.githubusercontent.com/vikramkashyap/moldl/master/moldl.py).
 Include this file in your python path or the same folder as your python script.